The Collateral Squeeze

 U.S. Government Inefficiency and Global Credit Creation

-Given the unmeasurable scope of financial leverage in the global financial system, a small decrease in US government securities supply would mean less collateral available for financial transactions, potentially tightening global liquidity and affecting financial markets worldwide.
+Peace and stability of the post-Cold war decades have led to an immeasurable scope of financial leverage in the global financial system resembling an inverted Jenga pyramid; a small decrease in US government securities supply would mean less collateral (the foundation of the pyramid) available for financial transactions, potentially tightening global liquidity and affecting financial markets worldwide.
 This would make financing dollar-denominated debt exponentially harder.
+In parallel, an inverted pyramid cannot survive a volatile world; deleveraging is inevitable: the foundations should be expanded, and/or the top tiers should be shed.

 The Weight of Global Debt and Refinancing Pressures

-The global financial system is heavily burdened by debt, totaling approximately $330 trillion, with half of it denominated in U.S. dollars.
+The global financial system is heavily burdened by debt, excluding off-balance sheet debt, totaling approximately $330 trillion, with half of it denominated in U.S. dollars.
 This massive debt load requires continuous refinancing and a steady flow of liquidity.

 Annually, about $33 trillion is needed to roll over existing debt.
 In a high-interest-rate environment, this creates substantial strain on economies and financial institutions.
 Additionally, annual interest payments amount to around $13 trillion.
 When combined with refinancing needs, the global economy must finance approximately $45 trillion in USD denomination each year to maintain current debt levels.